LaunchCodeEducation/lchs/src/appendices/exercise-solutions/intro.rst

 .. admonition:: Tip

    Indentation matters!
-Python isn't picky about whether you indent by 3 or 4 spaces, but you MUST be consistent within a code block.
+Python isn't picky about whether you indent by 2 or 3 or 4 spaces, but you MUST be consistent within a code block.
 One difficulty with copy/pasting code is that the *editor* might indent lines by a different amount compared to the *text*.
 After a paste, be sure to check the indentation.
 This is especially true if you type some of your own lines into the editor.